-Here by contrast, is Paul Samuelson 60 years later, using full-on algebraic mathematics to explain international trade.
+Here by contrast, sixty years later, is Paul Samuelson (1949) using full-on algebraic mathematics to explain international trade.
 Samuelson imagines a scientist doing economic planning:

 Here is the question the scientist has posed for himself.
 He wants (a) to maximize the raw total of clothing production in Portugal and England, subject to (b) a prescribed total for food, and subject to (c) the two linear production possibility constraints of the two countries, where (d) all quantities must by their nature not be negative numbers.
-Mathematically,
+Mathematically, and

-$Z = X_2 = x_2 + x_2'$ is to be maximum subject to
+$Z = X_2 = x_2 + x'2$ is to be maximum subject to